connormcmk/option/gitcoin.md

 ### Option's Coasian Bargaining

 How does Option get around this?
 Option allows the local community to put negative valued money into the digital wallet of the mining operation.
-This forces the mining company to engage with the community.
+This forces the mining company to negotiate with the community.
 In exchange for this ability, the local community makes predictions (which they stake) that the mining operation can dispute.
 For example, they might say:
 1. “It only costs 1 million dollars to reduce pollution by 50%”
 2. “Every year, the mining company leaches 500,000 liters of pollution into the river”
 3. “Future generations, when asked, will be willing to pay $100 million for the healthier community and ecosystem they enjoy thanks to the reduction in pollution”